+The reason for the destruction of the Buddhas was the Taliban's Sunni Islamic fundamentalist and doctrinary claim to power which manifested itself with the destruction of the expression of another religious culture.
 With the unbelievable destruction of these 1,500 year-old statues the Taliban tried to secure their religious belief by annihilating Buddhist cultural heritage.
 Previous attempts to deliberately desecrate and neglect the site apparently did not have the desired effects in the local population.

 Last but not least, we have to mention the destruction of heritage due to political and ideological interests.
 And here it can be analysed that the first initiatives for the protection of people's cultural heritage date back to the period after World War II.
-The war-waging countries did not stop at destroying cultures and their heritage.
+The warwaging countries did not stop at destroying cultures and their heritage.
 They obliterated monuments and entire cities to force their respective ideologies and political strategies on people.

-The cities of Warsaw and Dresden are striking examples.
+The cities of Warsaw and Dresden, third and fourth striking examples.

 Warsaw was destroyed at least twice by German Nazi troops.
 The first time: once, late in 1939, in the fascist attack on the country; then again during the Warsaw Uprising between October 1944 and January 1945.
 Approximately 80% of the city had been destroyed.
 Around 700.000 citizens lost their lives.

 However, we have to emphasize that Warsaw's reconstruction between 1945 and 1947 is noted as one of the biggest cultural achievements of the post-war era.
 To this day, the reconstruction inspires the nation's cultural identity to a high degree.
 As a result, since 1980, the old town centre of Warsaw is listed as World Cultural Heritage.

 Dresden's destruction by allied forces in February 1945 was based on a completely different political ideology.
 Nevertheless, again, the main objective was to destroy cultural heritage in order to destroy those cultural identities which represented the system.
-It is important to note that Dresden represented German identity mainly in terms of a historically developed social and cultural centre, which experienced from the 17th century on an unbroken industrial, infra-structural and cultural growth and boasted of a wealth of magnificent buildings.